AI4CTS/lightcts/README.md

 # LightCTS: A Lightweight Framework for Correlated Time Series Forecasting
 This is the original implementation of LightCTS in the following paper: LightCTS: A Lightweight Framework for Correlated Time Series Forecasting.

+# Supplementary material
+Detailed time and space complexity analysis and remaining experimental results can be found at [Supplemental Material](Supplemental_Material/Supplemental_Material_to_the_paper_LightCTS.pdf).

 ## Requirements

 To install requirements: